agusdiazb/agusdiazb/README.md

 ### Hi there 👋
 I'm Agustín.
 I'm an undergraduate Teaching and Research Assistant at Universidad de Buenos Aires.
-My research interests lie in the intersection of psychology, neuroscience and data science.
+During my psychology degree, my interest in scientific psychology and my experience as a research assistant made me look into the world of data and programming.
+Now, after working in the scientific academy for so long, I want to apply my knowledge in new and challenging fields.

 Currently working on a systematic review and meta-analysis about emotion recognition models (Affective computing)